V. V. Whittington

 Volney Voss Whittington (September 26, 1893 – February 7, 1974) was an American banker and politician.
 A member of the Democratic Party, he served in the Louisiana State Senate from 1928 to 1932.

 Life and career

 Whittington was born in Bossier Parish, Louisiana, the son of Jasper and Anna Martin Whittington.
-He served in the armed forces during World War I, which after his discharge, he worked as a teacher.
+He worked as a teacher.

 Whittington served in the Louisiana State Senate from 1928 to 1932.
 After his service in the Senate, he worked as a banker for multiple banking companies, and he served as vice president of the American Banking Association from 1949 to 1951.

 Death

 Whittington died on February 7, 1974, in Benton, Louisiana, at the age of 80.
 He was buried at Hillcrest Cemetery.